CitiesSkylinesModding/CS2-CustomAssetPack/AssetPackCreator.md

 - Automatically sets correct Prefab Name and Thumbnail paths in the Prefab file
 - Edit your Asset Pack Publishing Information (thumbnail, Display name) including Markdown Preview
 - Publish your Asset Pack from within the application without ever opening an IDE
+- Add Name and Description to your assets (coming soon)
+- Add Localization to your assets (coming soon)

 ## Getting Started